Renana Brooks, PhD, is' a clinical psychologist

 is much higher, more pervasive and more long-lasting than that of any other

 President.
-Let's compare "crisis" speeches by Bush and Ronald Reagan, the
+Let's compare "crisis" speeches by Bush and Ronald Reagan,

 President with whom he most identifies himself.
 In Reagan's